NOW RECRUITING FOR YOUTHBUILD’S CLASS OF 2018

 Interested in becoming a YouthBuild Long Island student?
 Follow this link below and complete the online application or download a Student Application and return it to: Elizabeth Morgan, Director of YouthBuild, 819 Grand Blvd.
 Suite 3, Deer Park, NY 11729.

 YouthBuild Long Island, a program of United Way of Long Island, is a youth and community development program, addresses core issues facing low-income communities: housing, education, employment, crime prevention, and leadership development.
 At YouthBuild, low-income young men and women ages 18 - 24, work towards their TASC diploma while learning hands-on job skills.
-YouthBuild Long Island is funded by the U.S. Department of Labor, New York State Office of Temporary and Disability Assistance, New York State Department of Labor, Island Outreach Foundation, JPMorgan Chase Foundation, Bank of America Charitable Foundation, Citi Community Development, Long Island Elite, MSC Industrial Direct, New York Community Bank Foundation, Veronica B. Renken, Byron T. & Ruth D. Miller and AT&T.
+YouthBuild Long Island is funded by the U.S. Department of Labor, New York State Office of Temporary and Disability Assistance, New York State Department of Labor, Island Outreach Foundation, JPMorgan Chase Foundation, Bank of America Charitable Foundation, Capital One, Citi Community Development, Long Island Elite, MSC Industrial Direct, New York Community Bank Foundation, Veronica B. Renken, Byron T. & Ruth D. Miller and AT&T.

 Vocational Training Offered: